 Step 7: Maintenance

-Your Quonset hut building will not rust, corrode, or easily succumb to natural forces like weather or fire.
+Your steel Quonset hut building will not rust, corrode, or easily succumb to natural forces like weather or fire.
 That being said, there are a few aspects you will need to consider to keep your building in good condition and prevent damage.

 The manufacturers recommend that you do not allow snow to accumulate, as excessive snow and snow shadow conditions can cause damage to the building's steel panels.